garrandall/popular-music-data/tracks/mr-skin-spirit.md

 A, hey, hey

-Ooh, I'm rolling flowing through the whole population (Mr. Skin you know where you've been)
+Oh, I'm rolling flowing through the whole population (Mr. Skin you know where you've been)
 Oh, the high and the low born are my friends and relations (Mr. Skin you know where you've been)